 Pole homes, however, are designed to sit a conformable height off the ground and fit naturally into the slope of the site.
 The only excavation needed is for a flat carport pad under the house and the site is left, naturally.

 Square Hollow Steel (SHS) posts

+Generally only light weight materials are used on sloping sites.
 The external presentation of your home is most important and the choice of external cladding materials is endless.
-Cement rendering, Vertical or horizontal natural timber planking.
+Cement rendering, vertical or horizontal natural timber planking.
 James Hardy fibre cement (FC) Vertical or horizontal weatherboard.
 Scyon, Stria, Axon, Matrix are just a few of the innovative external products produced by James Hardy and they are all low maintenance.
-Go to www.jameshardie.com.au

 Corrugated metal wall cladding nicknamed “wriggly tin” is another cladding used quiet often as a feature panel on external walls.
 It’s best if you don’t use too much, otherwise the house can end up looking like a garden shed.

 Colorbond metal roofing materials are used extensively.
 Normal concrete roof tiles are rarely used as they look very old hat and require a minimum pitch of 22 degrees.
 Some of our modern skillion roof designs are pitched as low as 5 degrees.
 We also use Colorbond for guttering barge boards and downpipes as the material is very long lasting, maintenance free and comes in a multitude of colours.

 Go to www.colorbond.com for more information.